Tag: adventure

 We’ll hitch-hike.

 Over my dead body! or words to that effect.
-NO, I think she meant.
+NO, I think she might have meant, but we couldn’t be sure, as she said dead body, she didn’t say no.

 So two days later we get home – me, Claudio Bellato and Carlos da Silva – drenched, muddy and weary, having reached Witsieshoek, but not the mountain, as the heavens had opened up, torrential rain turning the roads into quagmires.
 So the mountaineering goal of the expedition had been thwarted, but the main goal – having fun – had not!